thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 3. worksheet
 4. answer + liveboard

+The scripts are built after a development pattern where content from "dev" (the first stage, actively developed on) is transformed and pushed to any other stage.
+This is to say, moving from "dev" to "test" starts with the TML files from "dev", but so does moving from "test" to "prod" - the "dev" files are transformed into their prod form, rather than using the "test" stage files and modifying for prod.
+Each 'stage' uses the "dev" parent files, as all changes must originate in 'dev'.

 ## thoughtspot_release_config.toml
 Shared configuration file for all the command line scripts.
 Edit to include the details about the ThoughtSpot environment.
 Do not enter the password by editing the file directly - leave as "" or whatever it is encoded as, then use the '--password_reset' flag on any of the scripts to reset.